Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 • Because QR scanning and camera permission are key entry points for starting a charge, I focused on controlling device layout, lifecycle, and permission states inside the app UX rather than just wrapping a scanner package.

 • Production stability improvements were driven by Crashlytics signals.
-I grouped small crash causes such as NPE candidates, camera pause exceptions, and FCM-token upload throttling to improve reliability around user entry flows.
+I grouped camera exceptions and repeated FCM calls that affected user entry flows, improving reliability around those paths.

 Architecture Snapshot